peercoin/docs/app/assets/docs/005-purchase.md

 In order to purchase Peercoin directly with a bank wire or debit card, there are several options for direct purchase, although these primarily support European wire transfers and purchases.
 If you want to directly purchase with a card or bank transfer, you can use the following sites:

+> The list bellow is not regularly updated, to see the most recent data please visit: https://coinmarketcap.com/currencies/peercoin/markets/reported/

 #### The Rock Trading
 https://www.therocktrading.com/
 TheRockTrading offers SEPA direct deposits and offers Peercoin directly on the platform, while offering no trading fees on PPC.